pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/gitlab-app.md

 ---
-title_tag: "Using Pulumi: GitLab Integration | CI/CD"
+title_tag: "Using Pulumi GitLab Integration | CI/CD"
 meta_desc: Integrate the results of Pulumi stack previews to GitLab Merge Requests.
 It
            will show you any potential infrastructure changes on Merge Requests.
 title: GitLab integration